SYSU-DISG/AVoiD-DF/README.md

 ```
 python train.py
 ```
+### Note

+Unfortunately, due to protocol restrictions we cannot release the complete source code and models.
+We have open sourced some of the modules and our training codes are based on the released code of ViT.

 ### Acknowledgements

-Our work is based on the official version of AVoiD-DF, and some of our codes refer to VIT (Vision Transformer).
+Our work is based on the official version of AVoiD-DF, and some of our codes refer to ViT (Vision Transformer).
 Thanks for sharing!

 ### Citation